-1.4 Insurance
+3.6 Insurance

-The Recipient agrees to purchase, provide, and maintain adequate comprehensive public liability insurance against injury, death, or other loss or damage resulting from the actions of the Recipient in connection with the activities funded under this Agreement.
+The Applicant agrees to purchase, provide, and maintain adequate comprehensive public liability insurance against injury, death, or other loss or damage resulting from the actions of the Applicant in connection with the activities funded under this Agreement.

-2. APPLICANT OBLIGATIONS
+4. APPLICANT OBLIGATIONS

-2.1 Recognition of Contribution
+4.1 Recognition of Contribution

 - (a) The producer of the Project ("Producer") will provide an on-screen tail credit to ISO which will be included on all copies of the program including print, videotapes, electronic downloads, media and press of the program for distribution. - (b) The Producer will include the digital bilingual version (static or animated) of the ISO logo in the main program of the screen credits.
-The style, size and placement afforded to the ISO will be no less favorable than other parties who have participated financially to the "production" of this program and will appear wherever and whenever any such other party receives credit. - (c) The Producer will allow the ISO the right to use the name of the Contribution recipient, the Project name, images and other promotional material for publicity purposes. - (d) The Applicant will tag the ISO on any social media posts related to the Contribution: - Instagram indigenousscreen - Twitter screen_office - Facebook ISO.BEA - (e) The Applicant will comply with the additional ISO credit requirements on the ISO website: https://iso-bea.ca/funding/logo-kit/
+The style, size and placement afforded to the ISO will be no less favorable than other parties who have participated financially to the "production" of this program and will appear wherever and whenever any such other party receives credit. - (c) The Producer will allow the ISO the right to use the name of the Contribution recipient, the Project name, images and other promotional material for publicity purposes. - (d) The Applicant will tag the ISO on any social media posts related to the Contribution: - Instagram indigenousscreen - Twitter screen office - Facebook ISO.BEA - (e) The Applicant will comply with the additional ISO credit requirements on the ISO website: https://iso-bea.ca/funding/logo-kit/

-2.2 General Responsibilities
+4.2 General Responsibilities

-- (a) The Applicant agrees to the Terms and Conditions of the Contribution as outlined in the Application Documents, the signed Attestation, the ISO Program Guidelines and the ISO General Funding Guidelines (the "Guidelines"). - (b) The Applicant acknowledges that ISO's role in the Project is limited to the provision of the Contribution and that ISO has made no representations or assurances regarding the scope of the Project, the accuracy of the projected costs, or the proposed employees, consultants or contractors (if any). - (c) The Applicant will comply with all applicable laws and regulations and will obtain all approvals and permits necessary to undertake the Project.
+- (a) The Applicant agrees to the Terms and Conditions of the Contribution as outlined in the Application Documents, the signed Attestation, the ISO Program Guidelines and the ISO General Funding Guidelines (the "Guidelines"). - (b) The Applicant acknowledges that ISO's role in the Project is limited to the provision of the Contribution and that ISO has made no representations or assurances regarding the scope of the Project, the accuracy of the projected costs, or the proposed employees, consultants or contractors (if any). - (c) The Applicant will comply with all applicable laws and regulations and will obtain all approvals and permits necessary to undertake the Project. - (d) The Applicant will submit a final report within three months of the Project's completion date.
+The Applicant agrees that they will not be eligible for further ISO funding until all outstanding final reports are submitted and approved by the ISO.

-2.3 Default
+4.3 Default

-(a) The Applicant is in default of this Agreement under any of the following circumstances:

-o Project substantially in accordance wit
+- (a) The Applicant is in default of this Agreement under any of the following circumstances: - the Applicant does not complete the Project substantially in accordance with the Application;